Mapping class groups of simply connected 4-manifolds with boundary: Introduction

 Of course, the injectivity in Theorem~\ref{theoremA} can be applied to diffeomorphisms of smooth 4-manifolds, yielding a topological isotopy.
 This is a important step in the hunt for exotic diffeomorphisms, which is currently a topic of considerable interest.
-For example Theorem~\ref{theoremA} was applied in this way by Iida-Konno-Mukherjee-Taniguchi \cite{Iida-Konno-Mukherjee-Taniguchi}.
+For example Theorem~\ref{theoremA} was applied in this way by Iida-Konno-Mukherjee-Taniguchi \cite{Iida-Konno-Mukherjee-Taniguchi} and Konno-Mallick-Taniguchi~\cite{KMT23}.

 When $X$ has nonempty, connected boundary, surjectivity of the map $\pi_0\Homeo^+(X,\partial X)\to \mathcal{V}(H_2(X),\lambda_X)$ was already known, and is a consequence of Boyer's classification of simply connected compact 4-manifolds with connected boundary, and a subsequent result of Saeki~\cite{MR857447,zbMATH00218286, MR2197449}.
 The proofs of Boyer and Saeki admit routine extensions to the case of disconnected boundary, though, carefully written, these extensions are quite lengthy.
-Rather than inflicting them on the reader, in this article we use a quicker method, where we reduce the disconnected boundary case to the case of connected boundary; see the proof of Theorem~\ref{thm:realisevariational}.
+In this article we use a quicker method instead, suggested by Teichner, where we reduce the disconnected boundary case to the case of connected boundary; see the proof of Theorem~\ref{thm:realisevariational}.
 To show moreover that the map in Theorem~\ref{theoremA}~(\ref{item:spincase-intro}) is surjective, in particular to realise the $\Theta$ invariants topologically, requires a novel geometric construction, again in combination with Boyer and Saeki's results~\cite{MR857447,zbMATH00218286, MR2197449}.

-If $X$ is smooth then a \emph{smooth pseudo-isotopy} is defined similarly to the topological case, replacing homeomorphism with diffeomorphism.
+If $X$ is moreover a smooth manifold with (possibly empty) boundary, then a \emph{smooth pseudo-isotopy} is defined similarly to the topological case, replacing homeomorphism with diffeomorphism.
 In this article we will also classify diffeomorphisms of such manifolds up to smooth pseudo-isotopy.
-Quinn proved~\cite[Theorem~1.4]{Quinn:isotopy} that smooth pseudo-isotopy implies \emph{smooth stable isotopy}.
+Quinn proved~\cite[Theorem~1.4]{Quinn:isotopy},~\cite{GGHKP} that smooth pseudo-isotopy implies \emph{smooth stable isotopy}.
+We note that there is now an independent proof of this due to Gabai~\cite[Theorem~2.5]{Gabai-schoenflies}.
 Here, we say that two self-diffeomorphisms $F$ and $F'$ of a smooth 4-manifold $X$ are \emph{stably isotopic} if, after isotoping each of them to fix the same $D^4 \subseteq X$, and using this $D^4$ to perform connected sums, for some $g\geq 0$ they induce smoothly isotopic diffeomorphisms